Jorge Ben: Success

 In 1969, Jorge Ben released his eponymous album amid the excitement of the cultural and musical Tropicália movement.
 The album featured Trio Mocotó as his backing band, who would go on to launch a successful career on the back of their association with Ben.
 The album was noted for "País Tropical", one of his most famous compositions, although it would be Wilson Simonal who would take his recording of the song to the top of the charts in Brazil that same year.
 Instead, the song "Charles, Anjo 45", also from the self-titled album, would become Ben's biggest self-performed chart hit of the year.
+Ben recorded "Taji Mahal" in 1972.

 Jorge Ben released his most esoteric and experimental albums in the 1970s, most notably A Tábua de Esmeralda in 1974 and Solta o Pavão in 1975.
-The following year he released one of his most popular albums, África Brasil, a fusion of funk and samba which relied more on the electric guitar than previous efforts.
+The following year he released one of his most popular albums, África Brasil (1976), a fusion of funk and samba which relied more on the electric guitar than previous efforts.
 This album also features a remake of his previously released song "Taj Mahal."
 With its commercial success and sustained radio play, the melody made its way into the 1979 hit "Da Ya Think I'm Sexy?" by Rod Stewart.
 Ben sued for plagiarism and Stewart settled the lawsuit and donated the single’s royalties to UNICEF.

 In 1989, Jorge changed his recording label as well as his artistic name, becoming Jorge Benjor (or Jorge Ben Jor).
-At the time, it was said that there were numerological reasons for his change in name; other sources say it was in response to an incident where some of his royalties accidentally went to American guitarist George Benson.
+At the time, it was said that there were numerous reasons for his change in name; other sources say it was in response to an incident where some of his royalties accidentally went to American guitarist George Benson.

+An estimated 3 million people attended Jorge's New Year's Eve open concert in 1993.